Kuvaldis/mtt/README.md

 Can be easily modified to create a transaction per route, but it's not required.

+## Schema migration

+Simple custom schema migration mechanism was added.
+No schema versions support.
+Flyway could be used, but is not really required in our example.

 ## Validation

 No validation framework (e.g. Hibernate Validator) was used since it only complicates things for our simple case.